chapar-rest/gvcode/README.md

 # gvcode

-gvcode is a Gio based text editor for code editing.
+gvcode is a Gio based text editor component for code editing.

 ## Key Features: